MohammadHosseinali/DockerTracing/README.md

 ```
 ![image](https://github.com/MohammadHosseinali/DockerTracing/assets/57370539/b02b651e-ad39-465d-a2a8-6501bf250e36)

-Based on the kernel code, let's explain what's happening:
+Let's explain what's happening:

-`br_dev_queue_push_xmit` is the entry point for the bridge device transmission.
+`br_dev_queue_push_xmit` is the API for the bridge device.
 It checks the packet size and checksum, and then pushes the Ethernet header to the packet.
-It also calls `dev_queue_xmit` to queue the packet for the network device.
+It also calls `__dev_queue_xmit` to queue the packet for the network device.
 `__dev_queue_xmit` performs some validations and adjustments on the packet, such as checking the fragmentation.
 It also invokes the `dev_hard_start_xmit` function to start which is the function that calls the device driver's `hard_start_xmit` routine to send the packet.
 In this case, the device driver is `veth`, which is a virtual Ethernet pair device, therefore, `veth_xmit` forwards the packet to the `veth` device by cloning the timestamp and calling `__dev_forward_skb`.
 It also calls `__netif_rx` to deliver the packet to the network stack of the peer device.
 `__dev_forward_skb` is a helper function that forwards a packet to another device by scrubbing the packet and changing the Ethernet type.
 `__netif_rx` is the function that receives a packet from a device and passes it to the network stack.
 It calls `netif_rx_internal` which is a function that enqueues a packet to the backlog queue of the current CPU.
 It acquires and releases a spin lock to protect the queue, and increments and decrements the preempt count to disable and enable preemption.